 More than 70 different coastal communities have local shellfish ordinances.
 Each of these ordinances is unique, and allows for the adaptability of management for that specific location.
 For more information about these ordinances, please see this DMR webpage.

-The Maine Clam Handbook (1998) is a community guide developed by the Maine Sea Grant program, the Maine State Planning Office, and Maine Department of Marine Resources.
+This document grows out of an earlier version, namely The Maine Clam Handbook (1998), which was a community guide developed by the Maine Sea Grant program, the Maine State Planning Office, and Maine Department of Marine Resources.
 This guide was created to provide important information for community shellfish management programs and other stakeholders.
 You can download the Maine Clam Handbook here.

 References